Peer reviews and additional information

 • if the report adequately addresses if the Project can meet the relevant evaluation objective in the EES scoping requirements.

-The independent peer reviews were initially completed on earlier versions of the technical reports and where the experts agreed, technical reports have adopted the recommendations of the independent reviewers, which informed the final technical reports exhibited with the EES.
-The reports prepared by the independent peer reviewers identify their comments on the technical reports, including where there are differences of opinion.
+The peer reviews were initially completed on earlier versions of the technical reports and where the experts agreed, technical reports have adopted the recommendations of the reviewers, which informed the final technical reports exhibited with the EES.
+The reports prepared by the peer reviewers identify their comments on the technical reports, including where there are differences of opinion.

-Independent peer reviews were undertaken with respect to the following areas:
+Peer reviews were undertaken with respect to the following areas:

-• Agriculture and forestry
+• Agriculture and Forestry

 • Aviation